Surgery Shelf Tips: Scrub into the OR with Confidence

 Find Study Resources That Don’t Require Wi-Fi

 It is common knowledge that you may struggle with Wi-Fi on the wards.
 Did you know that AMBOSS is constantly accessible, even when Wi-Fi is nowhere to be found?
-Access over 640 Surgery Shelf Exam questions and over 300 surgery-specific Learning Cards within our extensive Qbank, which are aligned accordingly with the USMLE outline.
+Access over 640 Surgery Shelf Exam questions and over 300 surgery-specific Articles within our extensive Qbank, which are aligned accordingly with the USMLE outline.
 To get started, download the Android Qbank and Knowledge apps or the iOS Qbank and Knowledge apps, which are available offline, so you can access AMBOSS at anytime, no matter where you are.

 Study Under Exam-Like Conditions